National Energy Customer Framework

 - compliance monitoring and reporting, enforcement and performance reporting.

-Under the NECF, the Australian Energy Regulator (AER) has taken over the responsibility for regulating energy retailers from the Tasmanian Economic Regulator (OTTER).
-The AER will also administer an energy price comparison service for contestable customers www.energymadeeasy.gov.au.
+Under the NECF, the Australian Energy Regulator (AER) has responsibility for regulating energy retailers, and also administers an energy price comparison service for contestable customers www.energymadeeasy.gov.au.